bualuk/cisc187-assignments/lab27-bst/README.md

 Implement `rbegin` so that the iterator points to the first element of the reversed set (the last element).
 As always, function `rend` should represent a position past the last element.
-For the reversed set, the iterstor must be 1 'past the beginning'.
+For the reversed set, the iterator must be 1 'past the beginning'.
 Make sure your functions return the `const_reverse_iterator` type.

 A subtle point to notice in the bstree class.